pgMemento/pgMemento/README.md

   schema.
 This sets the foundation for intitializing a branch.
 Probably I should use `CREATE TABLE ...
 LIKE` to copy also constraints, indexes, triggers etc.
-* There a couple of functions to add constraints, column definitions, indexes and sequences to a a restored state (see next chapter).
+* There are a couple of functions to add constraints, column definitions, indexes and sequences to a restored state (see next chapter).
 * Code from `revert_transaction` might be useful for merging changes (ergo logs) into another branch.
 * The `audit_tables` VIEW was intended to help for switching the